This exercise is meant to be completed after the TODO list React application because the first part is the perfect boilerplate to start using API's.

 DELETE

-For any other request, you have to keep changing the same variables on the fetch: The URL, the method and the payload.
+⚠️ For any other request, you must change the variables in the fetch: The URL, the method, and the payload.

 This and many other projects are built by students as part of the 4Geeks Academy Coding Bootcamp by Alejandro Sanchez and many other contributors.
 Find out more about our Full Stack Developer Course, and Data Science Bootcamp.